-Key actuarial assumptions at July 1, 2017 are as follows:
+Key actuarial assumptions at July 1, 2019 are as follows:

 Assumption Description Impact of assumption

 change on liabilities

 Retirement age Academic staff and librarians - The earlier the

 retirement rates from ages 60 to retirement age with an

 70, but not earlier than one year unreduced pension, the

 after valuation date, subject to higher the liability.

 early retirement provisions, if

 applicable.

 Administrative Staff, unionized

 administrative staff, unionized

 staff and research associates -

 age 63, subject to early

 retirement provisions.

 Mortality rates: Canadian Pensioner Mortality Increases in life span

-2014 Public Mortality Table with increase liabilities.
+2014 Public Table with increase liabilities.

+Improvement Scale MI-2017

+(previous valuation used

-Improvement Scale CPM-B
+Improvement Scale CPM-B)

 Increase in Consumer 2.00% per year An increase in CPI alone

 Price index (CPI): increases liabilities, but

 should be considered in

 concert with salary

 increases and discount

 rate.

 Cost of living 1.50% per year (75% of CPI) An increase in cost of

 adjustments: living adjustments

 increases liabilities.

 Increase in CPP 2.75% per year An increase in CPP

 maximum salary: maximum salary

 decreases liability since

 pensionable service is

 accumulated at 1.5% or

 1.6% up to the CPP

 maximum salary and at

 2.0% over that

 maximum.

-Increase in Income Tax Act \$2,914.44 in 2017 increasing An increase in the
+Increase in Income Tax Act \$3,025.56 in 2019 increasing An increase in the

 maximum benefit by 2.75% per year thereafter Income Tax Act

 limit: and effective each year at maximum pension

 January 1 (previous valuation increases the liability in

-was \$2,890.00). the RPP.
+was \$2,944.44). the RPP.

 Increase in 4.00% per year (2.00% CPI An increase in the total

 Salaries: plus 2.00% merit and assumption, whether

 promotion/progression). impacted by CPI or by

 merit and

 promotion/progression,

 increases liabilities.

 Interest rate 5.55% per year (2.00% An increase in the

 (Discount rate on increase in CPI plus 3.55% real interest rate, whether

-liabilities): investment return, net of fees); through an increase in
+liabilities): investment return, net of fees) through an increase in

-[In 2016, 5.75% per year CPI or real return,
+CPI or real return,

-(2.00% increase in CPI plus DECREASES liabilities.
+DECREASES liabilities.

-3.75% real investment return, Conversely, a decrease
+Conversely, a decrease

-net of fees)] in the interest rate
+in the interest rate

 INCREASES liabilities.